Half Space Property in RCD(K,N) spaces

-\begin{proof} By the previous theorem the boundary of $E$ is made of horizontal slices and we assume by contradiction that $\partial E$ has more than $1$ connected component.
 Suppose first that $\X$ is compact.
 In this case subtracting from $E$ its lowest connected component we obtain a competitor for $E$ with strictly less perimeter, a contradiction.
 So we can suppose that $\X$ has infinite diameter.

 Let $C>0$ be the distance between the lowest and the second lowest connected component of $\partial E$.
 We claim that there exists $s>0$ such that